Pads

 Pads (also called leg guards) are a type of protective equipment used in a number of sports and serve to protect the legs from the impact of a hard ball, puck, or other object of play travelling at high speed which could otherwise cause injuries to the lower legs.
 These are used by batters in the sport of cricket, catchers in the sports of baseball and fastpitch softball, and by goaltenders in sports such as ice hockey, ringette, bandy, rinkball, field hockey, rink hockey and box lacrosse.

 Cricket

 In cricket, pads fall into two types, batting pads and wicket-keeper's pads.
-In Test and first-class cricket, the pads are white (to match the rest of the player's whites), while in limited overs cricket they may be coloured.
+In Test and first-class cricket, the pads are white (to match the rest of the player's whites), while in limited overs cricket they may be coloured to match the team uniform.

 Batting

 Cricket pads first appeared in the mid-18th century in England.
 They were developed to protect the lower part of the legs from the hard leather ball that was used to bowl deliveries in the game.
 This was in response to the gradual evolution from underarm to sidearm and finally overarm bowling, which endangered the batsman's knees and shins.

 The development of pads led to a change in the Laws of Cricket with the addition of the dismissal for LBW.
 It was introduced in 1774 because batsmen had begun using their pads to deflect balls away from their wickets.

 Batting pads protect the shins, knees and the lower thigh.
 At the base, there is a slot for the foot.
 Traditional pads were made from canvas which had cotton stuffing inserted between stitched-in cane wood strips that ran vertically up to the knee roll.
 The material would then be painted white with water-soluble canvas paint.
 Leather buckles were used to bind the pad to the leg.
 These natural material pads were quite heavy.
 By contrast, modern day pads are now made from durable and ultra light synthetic materials such as PVC for the outer and polyesters for the lining.
 Most pads use three velcro fastening straps making them easily adjustable and removable.

 Batting pads are just one of the several protective layers worn by modern-day cricketers while batting.
 Other pads on the legs include a special knee roll to protect the knees or a thigh pad to protect the upper region of the leg.
 Within the professional game, players often insert extra padding beneath their pads to limit the impact from fast deliveries which can range in speed from 80 to 100 mph.